Chapter 2: Roles of State and National 4-H YDP Partners

 The UC ANR Vice President is the Director of UC Cooperative Extension (CE) and the Agricultural Experiment Station (AES), and is responsible for all UCCE programs including the UC 4-H YDP.
-See ANR Vice President and the Youth, Families and Communities Statewide Program Organization Chart.
+See ANR Vice President.

 The UC ANR Associate Vice President for Academic Programs and Strategic Initiatives is the Associate Director for the AES and UCCE; the Associate Director for Cooperative Extension is the convener of the ANR Program Council and provides program liaison between UCCE, the AES and county programs.
 See Associate Vice President for Academic Programs and Strategic Initiatives.

 The Associate Vice President for Business Operations is the primary administrative leader for ANR research and extension activities and chairs the Administrative Review Council and is responsible for fiscal and planning oversight for ANR activities and maintains administrative liaison with Cooperative Extension, the AES and campus deans.
 See Associate Vice President for Business Operations.

 The ANR Controller and Business Services Director is responsible for financial oversight, internal controls, administrative policies, business contracts, risk management, insurance, business and financial services and computer services.
-See Controller and Business Services Director.
+See Office of Controller and Business Services.

 The ANR Executive Director for Staff Personnel and Affirmative Action provides materials, resources and training for staff and volunteers on clientele documentation and outreach activities.
 The affirmative action office also handles discrimination complaints and supports the process of decision-making about outreach activities and interpretation of policies and regulations related to diversity, civil rights and affirmative action.
 See ANR Employees Staff Personnel and Office of Diversity and Inclusion.